CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NetworkDiscoveredNeighbor.md

 `func (o *NetworkDiscoveredNeighbor) UnsetLldpNeighbor()`

 UnsetLldpNeighbor ensures that no value is present for LldpNeighbor, not even an explicit nil
+### GetPhysicalPort

+`func (o *NetworkDiscoveredNeighbor) GetPhysicalPort() EtherPhysicalPortRelationship`

+GetPhysicalPort returns the PhysicalPort field if non-nil, zero value otherwise.

+### GetPhysicalPortOk

+`func (o *NetworkDiscoveredNeighbor) GetPhysicalPortOk() (*EtherPhysicalPortRelationship, bool)`

+GetPhysicalPortOk returns a tuple with the PhysicalPort field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPhysicalPort

+`func (o *NetworkDiscoveredNeighbor) SetPhysicalPort(v EtherPhysicalPortRelationship)`

+SetPhysicalPort sets PhysicalPort field to given value.

+### HasPhysicalPort

+`func (o *NetworkDiscoveredNeighbor) HasPhysicalPort() bool`

+HasPhysicalPort returns a boolean if a field has been set.

+### SetPhysicalPortNil

+`func (o *NetworkDiscoveredNeighbor) SetPhysicalPortNil(b bool)`

+ SetPhysicalPortNil sets the value for PhysicalPort to be an explicit nil

+### UnsetPhysicalPort
+`func (o *NetworkDiscoveredNeighbor) UnsetPhysicalPort()`

+UnsetPhysicalPort ensures that no value is present for PhysicalPort, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)